 You may be thinking about acting as your registered agent for LLC or corporation, but it is not wise to do so.
 The answer to “Could you be your registered agent?”
 Is yes, but you probably should not.

 You might be thinking, “What is a registered agent?”
 A registered agent is a person or service your company appoints to receive official notices on your LLC’s or corporation’s behalf.
 Including service of process, correspondence with the country, and notifications about federal and state taxation.

->Read my full review of legal services online Legalzoom and get a referral code to save 10%
+>Read my full review of legal services online Legalzoom and use referral code BEST4B18 to save 10%

 Registered agents are especially crucial for businesses that aren’t established in a state in which they’re doing business (as an instance, you’re situated in New York, but also sell items or provide services in New Jersey).
 There must a way to get the company for legal purposes, and a designated registered agent is the means to do so.

 Most small businesses hire a registered agent service, such as my recommendation Legalzoom, a business that’s set up to accept notices and service of process for many different businesses.
 These companies have comprehensive procedures in place so that they can monitor anything they receive for your benefit and make sure it comes to your attention immediately.